What is Orienteering?

 How much does it cost?

 This is a sport that is gentle on the pocket.
-Beginner’s course is Free.
-Please see the Coming Events page for entry fees.
+Newcomers first event is free.
+Course 5 is free to everyone.